ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/wetw0rk/Exploit-Development](https://github.com/wetw0rk/Exploit-Development) :  ![starts](https://img.shields.io/github/stars/wetw0rk/Exploit-Development.svg) ![forks](https://img.shields.io/github/forks/wetw0rk/Exploit-Development.svg)

 ## CVE-2017-17058
- ** DISPUTED ** The WooCommerce plugin through 3.x for WordPress has a Directory Traversal Vulnerability via a /wp-content/plugins/woocommerce/templates/emails/plain/ URI, which accesses a parent directory.
-NOTE: a software maintainer indicates that Directory Traversal is not possible because all of the template files have &quot;if (!defined('ABSPATH')) {exit;}&quot; code.
+ The WooCommerce plugin through 3.x for WordPress has a Directory Traversal Vulnerability via a /wp-content/plugins/woocommerce/templates/emails/plain/ URI, which accesses a parent directory.
+NOTE: a software maintainer indicates that Directory Traversal is not possible because all of the template files have "if (!defined('ABSPATH')) {exit;}" code

 - [https://github.com/fu2x2000/CVE-2017-17058-woo_exploit](https://github.com/fu2x2000/CVE-2017-17058-woo_exploit) :  ![starts](https://img.shields.io/github/stars/fu2x2000/CVE-2017-17058-woo_exploit.svg) ![forks](https://img.shields.io/github/forks/fu2x2000/CVE-2017-17058-woo_exploit.svg)

 ## CVE-2017-16997
  elf/dl-load.c in the GNU C Library (aka glibc or libc6) 2.19 through 2.26 mishandles RPATH and RUNPATH containing $ORIGIN for a privileged (setuid or AT_SECURE) program, which allows local users to gain privileges via a Trojan horse library in the current working directory, related to the fillin_rpath and decompose_rpath functions.
-This is associated with misinterpretion of an empty RPATH/RUNPATH token as the &quot;./&quot; directory.
+This is associated with misinterpretion of an empty RPATH/RUNPATH token as the "./" directory.
 NOTE: this configuration of RPATH/RUNPATH for a privileged program is apparently very uncommon; most likely, no such program is shipped with any common Linux distribution.